 Thank you for your interest to our library !
 We are thrilled to have such a motivated community.

-- If you're new with TFDS, the easiest way to get started is to implement one of our requested dataset, focusing on the most requested ones.
+- If you're new with TFDS, the easiest way to get started is to implement one of our requested datasets, focusing on the most requested ones.
 Follow our guide for instructions.

 - Issues, feature requests, bugs,... have a much bigger impact than adding new datasets, as they benefit the entire TFDS community.
 See the potential contribution list.
 Starts with the ones labeled with contribution-welcome which are small self-contained easy issues to get started with.

 - Don't hesitate to take over bugs which are already assigned, but haven't been updated in a while.

 - No need to get the issue assigned to you.
 Simply comment on the issue when you're starting working on it :)

 - Don't hesitate to ask for help if you're interested by an issue but don't know how to get started.
 And please send draft PR if you want early feedback.